Statutory framework

 Transition

-In the summer term, practitioners should complete transition records (DOCX, 959.71 KB) before the children start or transfer to another provision, school nursery or reception.
-A transition report should be a summary of the child's progress in each of the seven areas of learning and development.
+Providers / childminders should complete transition records before children transfer to another provision.
+A transition report should be a summary of the child's progress in each of the seven areas of learning and development and shared with the new setting, with parents / carers consent.

 Health